Hardware & Portability: Build Quality on the Go

 Does the MPC Sample require a computer or DAW?

 No, since this has a rechargeable lithium-ion battery and Micro SD card storage, you can record, edit, and playback audio on the go with no computer or DAW required.
-If you want to sequence a song, utilize the onboard sequencer, record a sound? internal built-in microphone
+If you want to sequence a song, utilize the onboard sequencer, or record a sound?
+Internal built-in microphone

 How long does the battery last?